Bence Bicsák: 2018: Competing at world-level

 For 2018, the World Triathlon rankings database indicates that Bence Bicsák competed in 13 triathlon events and won two Golds and a Bronze.
 Overall, he placed within the top 10 in 62% of the races.
 In 2018, he competed in Asia, Canada, Australia, Europe, and the Middle East.

 In 2018, the Hungarian Triathlon Union awarded the then 22-year-old Bence Bicsák for being the best U23 triathlon and duathlon athlete in 2017.
 Bence Bicsák's coach, Szilárd Tóth, was acknowledged as Coach of the Year in the same ceremony.
-In 2017, Szilárd Tóth was the head of the triathlon department in Pécs.
-The department consisted of a staff of about fifty people.
-By bicycling 200–300 km and running 60–70 km per week, coach Tóth actively participated in the triathletes' training.

-On May 12, 2018, at the ITU World Triathlon Series (WTS) Yokohama Elite event, Bence Bicsák finished 5th.
+On 12 May 2018, at the ITU World Triathlon Series (WTS) Yokohama Elite event, Bence Bicsák finished 5th.
 The WTS is where the best in the world compete; this Bicsák's second participation in the WTS.
 After the race, the then two-time World Champion and two-time Olympian Mario Mola shook Bicsák's hand to acknowledge Bicsák notable accomplishment.
 The Yokohama WTS was the first of forty triathlon Olympic Qualification events for the 2020 Games.
 The top 12 results determine the Olympic Qualification rankings.
 ITU Triathlon World Cup events have a maximum of 75 competitors.
 However, ITU Triathlon World Series (WTS) has only 55 competitors, and many top-10 in the rankings tend to be present.

-On May 21, 2018, after two events, Bence Bicsák was 1st in the ITU Individual Olympic Qualification Ranking.
-After the Lausanne ITU Triathlon World Cup where he finished 4th, on August 18, 2018, Bence Bicsák was 7th in the ITU Individual Olympic Qualification Ranking.
+On 21 May 2018, after two events, Bence Bicsák was 1st in the ITU Individual Olympic Qualification Ranking.
+After the Lausanne ITU Triathlon World Cup where he finished 4th, on 18 August 2018, Bence Bicsák was 7th in the ITU Individual Olympic Qualification Ranking.
 A week later, after the ITU World Triathlon Montreal Elite event, he ranked 6th.